francsasso/SwissRes-plus/README.md

 # SwissRes-plus
-Prototype:  SwissRes+ model for therr,al demand (heating and cooling) of the Swiss building stock
+Prototype:  SwissRes+ model for thermal demand (heating and cooling) of the Swiss building stock